Manage High Blood Pressure with Simple Yoga Asanas

 Adho Mukha Svanasana (Downward-Facing Dog Pose)

 This may seem to be a complicated pose if you’re just starting with yoga.
 But, in high blood pressure yoga routines, this pose has been quite effective.
-You can improve balance and flexibility by practising this yoga pose.
+You can improve balance and flexibility by practicing this yoga pose.
 At the same time, the pose improves heart and muscle functioning, thereby improving circulation and reducing blood pressure to a normal level.
 To do adho mukha svasana, you have to:

 • Kneel on the floor, keeping your knees hip-width apart.